jesskarcz/Dashboard-Most-Streamed-Spotify-Songs-2023/README.txt

 Spotify Dashboard - Most Streamed Songs 2023 🎶
-Welcome to the Spotify Dashboard for the Most Streamed Songs of 2023! 🚀 This geeky tech project, crafted by the magical developer Jes🔮, brings you an interactive and visually appealing exploration of the top tracks on Spotify.
+Welcome to the Spotify Dashboard for the Most Streamed Songs of 2023! 🚀 This project is crafted by Jesica Karczewski, and brings you an interactive and visually appealing exploration of the top tracks on Spotify.

 Features:
 1. Dynamic Filtering: